Category: Exploring Kips Bay

 https://www.tripadvisor.com/Attraction_Review-g60763-d3726207-Reviews-National_Museum_of_Mathematics-New_York_City_New_York.html?m=19905

-The Museum of Mathematics at 11 East 26th Street
+The Museum of Mathematics at 225 Fifth Avenue

 Like most museums in Manhattan, the MoMATH or the Museum of Mathematics is quite pricey at $25.00 ($26.00) for an adult and for students, children over 12 and seniors over 60 it is $20.00.
 While it may be lot for an average family, a trip there is an eye-opening experience at least to me it was that day.

-The museum has two full floors of exhibitions with a spiral staircase separating the floors and a gift shop at the entrance.
+In 2021 when it reopened, the museum was two full floors of exhibitions with a spiral staircase separating the floors and a gift shop at the entrance.
 On the main floor there are interesting interactive exhibitions such as the Shapes of Space that show how different shapes fit together on a curved surface.
 I was not too sure what the point of it was, but the kids seemed to enjoy it and it was interesting to see how they connected.
 The Square wheeled Trike was interesting as you rode a square wheeled type of bike on a bumpy surface to check velocity.
 The kids and young parents really liked this.

 The “Shapes of Space” exhibition